HewlettPackard/python-opsramp/README.md

 ### Class diagram
 This diagram is an overview of the public classes and their relationship to each other.
 The individual classes are described in detail in the following section.
-This diagram was produced using https://www.graphviz.org/ and to edit it you need to modify the source file classes.dot and regenerate the PNG from that.
+This diagram was produced using [Graphviz](https://www.graphviz.org/) `apt-get install graphviz` and to edit it you need to modify the source file classes.dot and regenerate the PNG from that.

 `dot -Tpng < classes.dot > classes.png`

 ![OpsRamp classes](classes.png)

+I have used color to highlight the subset of classes that implement a "create" method.

 ### Class definitions